Ottawa is busy with events and things to do during winter, making it an ideal destination for travellers.

-Ottawa Christmas Market dates: 24th November to 23rd December 2023.
+Ottawa Christmas Market dates: 22nd November to 5th January 2025 (confirmed).

 Location: Aberdeen Square.